shailabchapagain/shailabchapagain/README.md

 ## I'm a Student, Learner and Worker!!

 -     I am currently studying Msc in Computer Science major software engineering in University College Dublin, Ireland.
-- 🔭 I just finished my bachelor degree in Informatics engineering from polytechnic institute of bragança portugal.
+- 🔭 I did my bachelor degree in Computer engineering from polytechnic institute of bragança portugal.
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to for job or an internship related to my field.
 - 🥅 2021 and 2022 Goals: Getting a job or to working on any projects it can be self project aswell.